lzuqjz/Dis_Rumor-Spreading-Features/README.md

 # Dis_Rumor-Spreading-Features
 This is my B.E.
-Dis. repository concerning Rumors spreading.
+Dis.@lzuqjz repository concerning Rumors spreading.

 It will soon be open and wealthy of data and tools in a few days.